Printmaking

 A minor in printmaking provides you with the aesthetic, technical, and intellectual training necessary to succeed in the professional art world.

-You'll complete 18 credits for the minor, consisting of 12-15 credits in studio courses and one or two upper-level independent study courses in printmaking.
+For the printmaking minor, you'll complete 18 credits, consisting of 12-15 credits in studio courses and one or two upper-level independent study courses in printmaking.

 College of Visual & Performing Arts undergraduate mean starting salary: